pauwels-labs/flux-infra/README.md

 - oauth2-proxy has a bug that took me days to figure out where x-forwarded-* headers are not sent in response, see issue #1818

+### Install secrets-store-csi-driver

+- Begin considering if we should be splitting all the "infrastructure" packages into separate kustomizations independently attached to the cluster

+  - Testing this with secrets-store-csi-driver which is why it isn't part of infrastructure

+  - The requirement for being bundled together for deployment should probably be either timing or dependency based

 ## Secrets to automate

 Bootstraping the cluster is a bit of a tricky matter.
 Some components,